ansible/ansible-ai-connect-service/docs/pycharm-setup.md

 ```

 > [!TIP]
 > For using a model server that provides prediction results, you need to set extra environment variables for a client type that is used to connect to the model server.
-Please take a look at the doc [Local Wisdom Server Setup with the gRPC or WCA clients](./grpc-wca-setup.md) for more details.
+Please take a look at the [README](../README.md) for more details.

 ### migrate, createsuperuser and createapplication